Definition of Acne

 The oil glands, which are located just beneath the skin, continuously produce and secrete oil through openings in the skin.
 The oil lubricates and protects the skin.
 Under certain circumstances, cells that are close to the openings of the oil glands block the openings.
 This causes a buildup of oil underneath the skin.

-Bacteria, which live in everyone's skin but generally mind their own business, feast on this oil, multiply, and cause the surrounding tissues to become inflamed.
+Bacteria, which live in everyone's skin but generally mind their own business, feast on this oil, multiply, and cause the surrounding tissues to become inflamed if the follicle ruptures.

 If the inflammation is right near the surface, you get a pustule; if it's deeper, a papule (pimple); deeper still and it's a cyst.
-If the oil breaks though to the surface, the result is a " whitehead."
-If the oil becomes oxidized (that is, acted on by oxygen in the air), the oil changes from white to black, and the result is a "blackhead."
+If the pore of the affected hair follicle is closed to the surface, the result is a " whitehead."
+If the pore is wide open, oil becomes oxidized (that is, acted on by oxygen in the air), the oil changes from white to black, and the result is a "blackhead."

-Acne is also called pimples.Source: MedTerms™ Medical Dictionary
+Acne is also referred to as pimples.Source: MedTerms™ Medical Dictionary

 Medical Dictionary Definitions A - Z